 We are also on Facebook which is much more current at Cockermouth Soroptimists Facebook Page

 ....and we have a twitter account at Cockermouth Soroptimists Twitter Feed

 SI Cockermouth & District News and Current Projects

-We have a really inspirational line-up for our annual conference, hosted by our Regional President, Jane Inman of our Cockermouth Club.
-Please print and complete the form below if you would like to attend:
+We had a really inspirational line-up for our annual conference, hosted by our Regional President, Jane Inman of our Cockermouth Club.
+The photo shows Jane with two of the inspiring speakers.